-Believe it or not, employers don't look as negatively on candidates who have been fired from jobs as they do on candidates who have voluntarily quit jobs.
-This doesn't mean they look favorably on it either, so you shouldn't approach a resume or job interview without thinking about how you're going to handle this topic if it arises.
+Believe it or not, prospective employers don't look as negatively on candidates who have been fired from jobs as they do on candidates who have voluntarily quit jobs.
+This doesn't mean they look favorably on it either, so you shouldn't approach a resume or job interview without thinking about how you're going to handle the topic of getting fired if it arises.
 Seeing as hiring managers typically ask about your reasons for termination at all your previous positions, it's almost certainly going to come up.

-As far as your resume is concerned, don't talk about being fired.
-There is no reason for you to do so.
-Your resume need only contain the start and end dates for the jobs you've held, without going into details as to why you left them.
-Just focus on what you did during your time in the positions you held in the past and how your skills and achievements will be useful in your future positions.
+As far as your resume is concerned, don't talk about being fired; there is no reason for you to do so.
+Your resume need only contain the start and end dates for the jobs you've held, without going into details as to why you left your former employer.
+Just focus on what you did during your time in the positions you held in the past, and how your skills and achievements will be useful in your future positions.
 There is no need to draw attention to having been fired until the hiring manager asks you about it.

 It's during your job interview that you're going to have to face up to having been fired.
 The hiring manager will probably ask you for specifics about your termination, and if this happens, you cannot lie about the nature of the termination.
-You will want to offer an explanation, preferably without further prompting, and you will want to keep that explanation succinct and to the point.
+You will want to offer an honest explanation — preferably without further prompting — and you will want to keep that explanation succinct and to the point.

-A lot of candidates assume having been fired is a deal breaker for a hiring manager, but it isn't necessarily the case.
+A lot of candidates assume having been fired is a deal-breaker for a hiring manager, but it isn't necessarily the case.
 How you handle what happened is going to have an impact on how the hiring manager perceives you.
 Everyone makes mistakes and everyone has negative experiences.
-Not everyone can turn them to their benefit however, and if an employer sees that you can, he or she will know you are adaptable and positive and will bring those qualities to the new workplace.
+Not everyone can turn them to their benefit however, and if an employer sees that you can, they will know you are adaptable and positive and will bring those qualities to the new workplace.